 A more complex formulation of colormatching tiles was the set of squares with four corners filled with every combination of 3 colors.
 Now two sections per side had to match, considerably raising the level of difficulty.
 Initially each tile was divided into four squares by a simple cross cut.
 The earliest versions looked like this (right), with several color schemes.
 Kate was especially pleased to come up with the game "Slot Machine" to play with this set, for any number of players.

 In 2006 Kate decided to liven up the look with circles, morphing squares into quarter rounds, and that's the look we've kept to this day.
-For its 25th anniversary we're adding a touch of silver.
+For its 25th anniversary we added a touch of silver.

 "This way lies madness," it is said.
 The 369 all-different shapes made of joined squares were the next step up from Heptominoes (introduced in 1986).
 Someone must have challenged us, so we girded ourselves to persuade Blake Guiles, our laser supplier at the time, to program this monster and cut it.
 He had to do it in several separate chunks as the full set would not fit on his laser table.